KetchPartners/ketchpartners.github.io/index.md

 #### Current Project Status
 We are currently working on sprint 1 (install of system components) and sprint 2 (opportunity, project estimate to CPQ quotation).

+The sprint schedule can be found here [Sprint Schedule](/sapcommercialprojects/schedule.html).

 #### Repositories

 Repository              |Website                   |Notes